 GMC’s Sierra is a workhorse, and its toughness is evident by the number of older trucks you still see on the road.
 This truck may get the job done, but the factory stereo comes up a little short.
-There are plenty of ways to bring it up-to-date with better sound and features like satellite radio and Bluetooth® to make the Sierra a complete package.
+There are plenty of ways to bring it up-to-date with better sound and features like satellite radio and Bluetooth® connectivity.

 Replacing the factory radio

 Sierras were equipped with GM’s standard AM/FM CD player, which is slightly taller and shallower than most single-DIN aftermarket stereos.
 It’s easy to get pretty much any single-DIN stereo to fit, because you have over 7" to play with behind the dash.
 You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect your new radio without having to cut the factory wiring, and an adapter that connects the GMC antenna to your new radio.
-(Crutchfield includes these installation parts free with most orders, along with our step-by-step instructions for your Sierra.)
+These installation parts are available at a very nice discount with most orders, plus you'll get our free step-by-step instructions for your Sierra.

 This truck offered an analog version of OnStar® which is no longer available, so that won't be an issue when replacing your radio.
 The column-mounted shifter, however, might be.
 A receiver with a flip-out screen probably isn’t a good idea in this truck because the screen will hit the gearshift when it opens.